surbhi-nijhara/cloudTumblr/azure/architecture-guide/sql-variant-assessment.md

 Azure SQL-DB is assessed to be not a suitable option mainly due to below reasons:<br />
 a)Required database size is 4TB+.
 Azure SQL DB supports max 4TB in General purpose and Business Critical tiers, hence this option is not viable.
-The Hyperscale option supports upto 100 TB however the features and high costs are not viable for XChange DB requirements. <br />
+The Hyperscale option supports up to 100 TB however the features and high costs are not viable for XChange DB requirements. <br />
 b) Partitioning is a likely future requirement which is not supported by SQL-DB. <br />

 The remaining options i.e. SQL-MI and SQL Server are assessed based on the below technical features and price comparison.